Island Acupuncture & Associates

 Among other benefits, a landmark study published in the Journal of the American Medical Association in 1998 found that 75.4% of women suffering from breech presentations before childbirth had fetuses that rotated to the normal position after receiving moxibustion at an acupuncture point on the bladder meridian.

-Cupping has been a part of Chinese Medicine for over 2,500 years.
+Cupping has been a part of Chinese Medicine for over 2,500 years, and more recently recognized amongst Olympic Athletes of all nations.
 It relieves aches and pains, improves circulation, and also helps with respiratory and digestive issues.
 Specialized "cups" onto placed at specific points on your body using the principles of suction to draw your skin up into the cups at a level that is comfortable for the individual.
 Proper cupping draws fresh blood to that area of your body, which facilitates the cleansing and strengthening of your Qi (energy).
 The end result is a greater overall sense of health and well-being.

 Chinese herbal medicine is a 2,000 year old tradition using naturally occurring substances to enhance one's health and vitality.
 As opposed to Western medicine, the foundation of this approach is to support the body's natural self-healing mechanisms and abilities.